 The rough road

-Eat shit for 24 months & eat cavier for the rest of your life.
+Eat bad food for 24 months & eat caviar for the rest of your life.

 Take the shot

-Rollup to that attractive woman in the bar and ask her out.
-Rollout on that good looking due and ask him out for coffee.
-Rollup on your business idea and make it happen.
-Because being 50, 60, 70, 80, 90 and regretting that you didn’t swing that bat is the worst regret of them all.
+Roll up to that attractive woman in the bar and ask her out.
+Roll up to that good-looking dude and ask him out for coffee.
+Roll up to your business idea and make it happen.
+Because being 50, 60, 70, 80, or 90 and regretting the fact that you didn’t swing that bat is the worst regret of them all.

 Work.
 That’s how you get it.

 Most people lack the skill or ability to build multi-million dollar businesses.
-Entrepreneurs find a way out.
-It is not the value of the business in monetary sums that is important, it is the impact it creates in society.
-Impact has to shape society, and that was left to entrepreneurs to do; the risk-takers.
+Entrepreneurs find a way to shake things up by doing the things we believed to be most unlikely.
+It is not the value of the business in monetary terms that is important, it is the impact it creates in society.
+Traveling down the path of an entrepreneur isn’t easy, but if you do it right it’s all worth it in the end.